585-337-9339

 Youth – the leaders of tomorrow!

 With an emphasis on diversity, equity, and inclusion (DEI) and Social Determinants of Health (SDOH) we work with organizations, educational institutions, facilities, and schools to best identify a starting point that meets your needs.
-Exposing overall wellness from a “Mind, Body, and Soul” perspective, while engaging youth in programs, focused on necessary skills in everyday life.
+Exposing overall wellness from a “Mind, Body, and Soul” perspective, while engaging youth in programs, Entrepreneur strategy, and skills focused on navigation in everyday life.

 2. The Provider or physician or clinician delivering care to the consumer